UniversalDependencies/docs/_it/feat/PronType.md

 ### <a name="Dem">`Dem`</a>: demonstrative pronoun, determiner, numeral or adverb

 These are often parallel to interrogatives.
-Some tagsets might also distinguish a separate feature of distance (_here / there_; [es] _aquí / ahí / allí_).

 #### Examples